The Osborne: History

 During the early 19th century, apartment developments in the city were generally associated with the working class, but by the 1870s, apartments were also becoming desirable among the middle and upper classes.
 Between 1880 and 1885, more than ninety apartment buildings were developed in the city.
 The advent of the passenger elevator enabled the construction of taller apartment buildings such as the Osborne and the Dakota, whereas previously apartment buildings had been limited to six or seven stories.

 Simultaneously, West 57th Street was being developed with townhouses, some of which were known as New York City's "choicest" residences, as well as artists' studio apartments.
+57th Street attracted large developments because it was wider than other crosstown streets and was similar in width to a north–south avenue.
 The area around the Osborne was relatively undeveloped in the early 1880s but benefited from the presence of Central Park two blocks north.
+At the time, the street's developments included the Rembrandt Studio Building, the Calvary Baptist Church, and various row houses.